 World Water Week is an annual event organized by the Stockholm International Water Institute (SIWI) that focuses on globe’s water issues.
 The theme for 2018 is Water, Ecosystems and Human Development.

-WLE, its lead center, the International Water Management Institute (IWMI), and its core partner the International Food Policy Research Institute (IFPRI) are convening partners for this important topic and will be hosting and participating in a number of key activities through the week, listed below.
+WLE, its lead center, the International Water Management Institute (IWMI), and its core partner the International Food Policy Research Institute (IFPRI) convened partners for this important topic and hosted and participated in a number of key activities through the week, listed below.
 These include longer form seminars on sustainable infrastructure for inclusive green growth and a focus on Asia.

 Sunday, August 26